hunhoffe/ipc-numa-microbenchmark/notes/experiment_setup.md

 * Finish writing initial benches for all IPC types.
 * Then, for promising ones, attempt to control environment
   * Use smaller node on CloudLab (more pressure on AutoNuma to load balance)
-  * Scenario 1: Make client/server processes largeer (spinning threads, large mem allocation w/ touches to that memory) - 1/2 node size maybe (want it theoretically possible to colocate)
+  * Scenario 1: Make client/server processes larger (spinning threads, large mem allocation w/ touches to that memory) - 1/2 node size maybe (want it theoretically possible to colocate)
   * Scenario 2: Start pinned dummy process node1, start server, start dummy process, start client.
 All 4 process take ~1/2 available resources.
 * When rerunning, monitor core/memory placement by polling:
   * ```numastat``` for memory